 Highly regarded senior partners Ashley Crisp, Stephen Williams and Vidal Hockless bring extensive knowledge to the table.

-Ashley Crisp, head of our Insurance and Risk team, has worked in insurance law for over 30 years.
+Ashley Crisp, has worked in insurance law for over 30 years.
 He worked on the drafting of the legislative review report for the 2009 review of the WA Workers’ Compensation and Injury Management Act.

 Vidal Hockless, chairman of partners at Kott Gunning, is a member of the Personal Injuries Committee of the Law Society of WA.
 He’s worked in the area of insurance law for 35 years.